ROC-HCI/UR-FUNNY/README.md

 For each id the value is either 1 or 0.

-1 = means this video segment has humorours puncline
+- 1 = means this video segment has humorours puncline
-0 = meanth this video segment does not have humorous punchline
+- 0 = means this video segment does not have humorous punchline

 # Data Loading Tuitorial